-Handling your parrot too hard or aggressively is likely to cause an injury.
-Many owners don’t realize that a parrot’s air sacs are found throughout the body.
+Handling your parrot too hard or aggressively can cause injury.
+Many owners don’t realize that a parrot’s air sacs are located throughout the body.
 Compressing the area above the hips too tightly can suffocate your parrot, so you must leave a small amount of room when swaddling.

-Parrots are prone to stress.
-According to Conservation Physiology, high levels of stress can reduce reproduction and causes sickness.
-That’s why you must learn to towel wrap your bird properly.
+Parrots are prone to stress, which will be heightened when a bird is forcefully restrained.
+According to Conservation Physiology, high stress can reduce reproduction and causes sickness.

-Similarly, you may be tempted to leave towel wrapping to your vet, but because your parrot trusts you more than anyone else, it will feel more comfortable when being wrapped by you.
-Few birds enjoy the process of being wrapped, so it’s best that the process is as stress-free as possible to keep your parrot as happy as possible.
+You may want to leave towel wrapping to your vet, but because your parrot trusts you more than anyone else, it’ll feel more comfortable being towel-wrapped by you.

-Holding a parrot in a towel isn’t as easy as you might think.
+Holding a parrot in a towel isn’t as easy as you think.
 If you don’t wrap it properly, it’s at risk of physical or mental harm, including stress or injuries from where it struggles to get free.
-There are specific techniques to follow to keep your parrot comfortable and safe.

 Before you start, introduce your parrot to the towel by hanging it on the back of a chair or laying it on the floor.
-If your parrot becomes agitated at any point, move the towel further away and slowly ease it towards your parrot again.
+If your parrot becomes agitated, move the towel away and ease it toward your parrot again.

-This process will take a while at first, but once your parrot’s been wrapped a few times and understands what a towel is, it’ll become easier and quicker to do.
+This process will take a while at first, but once your parrot’s been wrapped a few times and understands what a towel is, it’ll become easier.
 Once ready, you’ll need the following items:

-- Spray mist bottle containing room temperature water
+- A spray mist bottle with room temperature water.

 - Gel pad